zioForas/komon-tech-interview-frontend/README.md

 ## Technical Challenge

-**⚠️ Please submit your exercise before next Tuesday January 24th at 8pm CET. ⚠️**
+**⚠️ Please submit your exercise during the next 3 working days. ⚠️**

 At Komon we are very busy this year’s start reshaping the connection between creators and communities 🚀🚀.